AlexBocken/kanji/README.md

 ## Readings
 I've pulled all available On- Kun- and Nanori-readings from http://nihongo.monash.edu/ using a script.
-These readings are not (yet?) displayed on the cards themselves but are listed in the notes.
 If you want to see my awful coding practices for such one off stuff which just needs to generate a file once, look into the `scripts` branch of this git repository.

 ## Fonts